NariieL/NariieL/SOZFiles.md

 </p>

 ![SOZ - Join the server_](https://user-images.githubusercontent.com/104008465/206221735-bd60fab7-3d0a-4844-b07f-245ee932adbc.png)
-[ZeratoR](https://www.twitch.tv/zerator) is a French Twitch Streamer who created the ZEvent, MANDATORY and lot others things.
-Following one of these projects called RPZ, gathering all the French content creators for a temporary two weeks server, we had the idea to offer a server to his community. **Everyone on SOZ is a volunteer, however the project is fully funded by ZeratoR who pays for the server and the various licenses.**
+[ZeratoR](https://www.twitch.tv/zerator) is a French Twitch Streamer who created the ZEvent, MANDATORY and many other projects.
+Following one of them called RPZ, gathering all the French content creators for a temporary two weeks server, we had the idea to offer a server to his community. **Everyone on SOZ is a volunteer, however the project is fully funded by ZeratoR that includes the server and the various licenses.**

 The server is in development since February 2022, and can be joined by being accepted on the [AllowList](https://soz.zerator.com/) !

-You can also visit the [Official Discord](https://discord.gg/soz-pas-soz), if you want to follow the development, the RoadMap and the different announcements.
+You can also visit the [Official Discord](https://discord.gg/soz-pas-soz), if you want to follow the development, the RoadMap and the manyannouncements to come !.

-*P.S. : Like any community server, in order to register, you have to be a Twitch Subscriber.*
+*P.S. : Of course like any community server, in order to register, you have to be subscribed to Zerator's twitch channel.*

 ![SOZ - Main Obj_](https://user-images.githubusercontent.com/104008465/206219720-ee131373-9da1-4ae6-90cd-9972f97a54f8.png)
-The main goal of SOZ development is to **revamp the various primary mechanics used by players.** This desire to improve the landscape has pushed us to review **the ergonomics of several interactions with a point of honor**, even going so far as to review the primary interactions such as the exchange between players, the use of chests, parking lots, and many other things.
+The main goal of SOZ development is to **revamp the various primary mechanics used by players.** This desire to improve the landscape has pushed us to review **the ergonomics of several interactions with a point of honor**, even going so far as to review the primary interactions such as the exchange between players, the use of chests, parking lots, and many other features to improve further more the experience lived by the players.

-In order to make this dream come true, we had to force ourselves to **develop everything we could from scratch**, while making less use of what already exists for free, developed by a ton of developers with the goal of helping the community. **Allowing us to ignore all paid resources.**
+In order to make this dream come true, we had to push ourselves to **develop everything we could from scratch**, while making less use of what already exists for free, developed by dedicated developers with the goal of helping the community. **Allowing us to ignore all paid resources.**

-The other goal of SOZ is to **offer a "Click & Host Server"**, but in all honesty, this is very difficult and our V1 will not allow this. **However, we will force ourselves to improve this until we can really offer this to you.**
+The other goal of SOZ is to **offer a "Click & Host Server"**, In all honesty, this is a very challenging  and our V1 will not allow this at the time. **However, we work to improve this point until we can finally offer this to you and your community.**

-Also, we count on the participation of the community. **We may not be the best, but together we can be.** Providing quality development that can improve all of our servers should be the primary goal of any developer with a community. **By creating SOZ, we want to allow any developer to take what we have developed and improve your respective servers.** At the same time helping SOZ to grow in order to contribute to the war effort.
+Also, we count on the participation of the community. **We may not be the best, but together we can be.** Providing good quality development that can improve all of our servers, this sure is the primary goal of any developer with a community. **By creating SOZ, we want to allow any developer to add what we have created to your respective servers.** And of course during that time, this will help SOZ to grow in order to contribute to the war effort!

 ⚠️**The server is under development.
 This means that there are some bugs and that it is far from perfect.
-It is constantly evolving, many things are likely to change.**
+It is in constant evolution and many things are subject to change.**

 ![SOZ - Key Features_](https://user-images.githubusercontent.com/104008465/206219700-a8de93a5-8d79-4b03-aba8-fec8d237bcc4.png)
 **Exhaustive list of what SOZ offers:**